 Dental Bone Grafting

-Dental bone grafting is a surgical procedure used to repair or rebuild bones through the transplantation of bone tissue.
-This procedure allows your dentist to recreate bone and supporting tissue that are missing, typically to support dental implants.
+Dental bone grafting is a surgical procedure used to repair or rebuild bone by transplanting bone tissue to areas where it is lacking.
+This treatment enables your dentist to restore lost bone and supporting structures, most often to create a stable foundation for dental implants.

 Dental Bone Grafting in Palos Heights, IL